erdemonal11/SemanticGAN/README.md

 The system processes the DBLP XML dump from https://dblp.uni-trier.de/xml to extract a knowledge graph with entity types Publication, Author, Venue, and Year.
 Relations include dblp:wrote, dblp:hasAuthor, dblp:publishedIn, and dblp:inYear.

-The preprocessing script `scripts/prepare_dblp_kg.py` streams the XML file and produces RDF triples in tab separated format.
+The preprocessing script `scripts/prepare_dblp_kg.py` reads the XML file incrementally and produces RDF triples in tab separated format.

 The WGAN model consists of a Generator that produces tail entity embeddings from noise and relation embeddings, and a Discriminator that scores triples using a scalar Wasserstein distance.
 Training uses RMSprop with gradient clipping to enforce the Lipschitz constraint.